HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 1. The `reported` flag  or reference signaling that information is from a secondary source such as a patient.
 1. the encounter
-1.  a date for when written
+1. a date for when written{:. bg-success}
 1. the prescription *Sig*

 **Profile specific implementation guidance:**